kasraavand/SuffixTree/README.md

 ## Preamble

-This module is an optimized implementation of Ukkonen's suffix tree algorithm in python.
-In a near future it's going to have the most important text processing functionalities like:
+This module is an optimized implementation of Ukkonen's suffix tree algorithm in python which **will** be having most of the important text processing functionalities such :

 ### Search for strings: